 FIRST ALERT FORECAST - Red Flag Warning Friday

 TUCSON, Ariz.
 (13 News) - Gusty winds and low relative humidity combine for a Red Flag Warning east of Tucson Friday from Noon through 7 PM.
 Blowing dust will be a concern as well, especially along the I-10 corridor.
+This has allowed the “Oak Fire” to form this afternoon on the Eastern slopes of the Santa Rita Mountains near Green Valley.
 Tucson’s first triple-digit streak of the year should kick in Friday, continuing through next workweek.
 Skies stay dry with a mix of sun and clouds.

 SATURDAY: Mostly sunny skies with a high of 102°.